bruce the wonder yak didn't understand when it wasn't weird

 Software made by weirdos

-Bruce was actually part of FCP from the very beginning, spreading wisdom and confusion until he disappeared in FCP 7.
 At this point, he's been gone for nearly two decades now, but I probably remember him better than anything I edited on FCP back then.
 To me, Bruce represented the unserious side of Apple I loved so much.
 Sadly, that all started vanishing when the iPhone-era took off.

 A lot of old software was made for weirdos, by weirdos.
+I miss that, and I wanna do my part to fix it.
+I didn't understand it when it wasn't weird.